sedostheatre/sedos.co.uk/input/shows/2023-sunshine-on-leith.md

 ---
 **A jubilant, heartfelt musical about the power of home, the hearth, family and love featuring the songs of The Proclaimers.**\
 \
-*Sunshine on Leith* follows the highs and lows of Ally and his friend Davy as they search for normality after returning from a tour in Afghanistan.
+*Sunshine on Leith* follows the highs and lows of friends Davy and Ally as they search for normality after returning from a tour in Afghanistan.
 Families, friendships and life are not all plain sailing in this funny and moving story about love and life.\
 \
 Originally a stage musical before being transformed into the 2013 feature film adaptation, *Sunshine on Leith* will leave you asking: How many miles would you walk for the people and places you love?\
 \
 *Sunshine on Leith* is a vibrant, energetic piece of musical theatre, originally developed by the Dundee Rep Theatre and loved by audiences and critics alike.

 *Sunshine on Leith* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 10-20 May 2023.

-Registration is open for [*Sunshine on Leith* auditions](https://www.sedos.co.uk/events/sunshine-on-leith-auditions).
+This show is suitable for audiences aged 12+.
+Contains use of strobe lighting, depictions of war, depictions of illness/hospitalisation, and occasional strong language.

 This amateur production is presented by arrangement with Music Theatre International.
 All authorised performance materials are also supplied by MTI. [www.mtishows.co.uk](http://www.mtishows.co.uk/)